-- a.
-Subject to weather conditions the super over will take place on the scheduled day of the match at a time to be determined by the Match Referee/Umpires.
-In normal circumstances it shall commence 10 minutes after the conclusion of the match - b.
-The super over will take place on the pitch allocated for the match - c.
-The umpires shall stand at the same end as that in which they finished the match. - d.
+- Subject to weather conditions the super over will take place on the scheduled day of the a. match at a time to be determined by the Match Referee/Umpires.
+In normal circumstances it shall commence 10 minutes after the conclusion of the match - The super over will take place on the pitch allocated for the match b. - The umpires shall stand at the same end as that in which they finished the match. c. - d.
 In both innings of the super over, the fielding team shall choose from which end to bowl. - e.
-Only nominated players in the main match may participate in the super over. - f.
-Any penance time being served in the main match shall be carried forward to super over. - g.
-Each team's over is played with the same fielding restrictions as those that are in place for the last over of a normal Twenty20 match. - h.
+Only nominated players in the main match may participate in the super over. - Any penance time being served in the main match shall be carried forward to super over. f. - Each team's over is played with the same fielding restrictions as those that are in place for g. the last over of a normal Twenty20 match. - h.
 The team batting second in the match will bat first in the super over. - i.
-The same balls as used in the main game shall be used in the super over. - j.
-The loss of two (2) wickets in the over ends the team's one over innings. - k.
-In the event of the team's having the same score after the super over has been completed, if the original match was a tie, clause (m) immediately applies.
-Otherwise, the team whose batters hit the most number of boundaries combined from its two innings in both the main match and the one over per team eliminator shall be the winner. - I. If the number of boundaries hit by both teams is equal, the team that hit the most number of boundaries (fours and sixes) in the main match (not the super over) shall be the winner. - m.
-If still equal, a count back from the final ball of the super over shall be conducted.
-The team with the higher scoring delivery shall be the winner.
+The same balls as used in the main game shall be used in the super over. - The loss of two (2) wickets in the over ends the Example j.

+team's one over innings.
+Runs scored from Team A Team B In the event of the team's having the same score Ball 6 1 1 after the super over has been completed, if the Ball 5 4 4 original match was a tie, clause (m) immediately Ball 4 2 1 applies.
+Otherwise, the team whose batters hit Ball 3 6 2 the most number of boundaries combined from Ball 2 0 1 its two innings in both the main match and the Ball 1 2 6 one over per team eliminator shall be the winner.

+- Ι. If the number of boundaries hit by both teams is equal, the team that hit the most number of boundaries (fours and sixes) in the main match (not the super over) shall be the winner. - If still equal, a count back from the final ball of the super over shall be conducted.
+The m. team with the higher scoring delivery shall be the winner.
 If a team loses two (2) wickets during its over, then any unbowled deliveries will be counted as dot balls.
 Note that for this purpose, the runs scored from a delivery is defined as the total team runs scored since the completion of the previous legitimate ball i.e. including any runs resulting from wides, no ball or penalty runs.